martialbb/genascope-frontend/DOCUMENTATION_GUIDE.md

-# CancerGenix Documentation Guide
+# Genascope Documentation Guide

-Welcome to the CancerGenix documentation!
-This guide provides an overview of all available documentation to help developers, administrators, and users understand and work with the CancerGenix platform.
+Welcome to the Genascope documentation!
+This guide provides an overview of all available documentation to help developers, administrators, and users understand and work with the Genascope platform.

 ## Documentation Overview

-The CancerGenix documentation is organized into several sections:
+The Genascope documentation is organized into several sections:

 ### Core Documentation